 Over the span of the proceeding decade, the basic structure of the Portland Way would be constructed, mirroring cultural and planning trends observed in progressive cities throughout the Global North (Ley 1996).
 Freeway riots overturned plans for the Mt.
 Hood Freeway, set to carve through Southeast Portland; the federal money apportioned for the highway was set aside for Banfield light rail-the eastern portion of the Blue Line today.
 TriMet and the City coordinated to create the bus mall downtown, while the City's Downtown Plan envisioned revitalization through improved transit access, with spillover effects from a more attractive downtown revalorizing the inner neighborhoods.
+The older residential districts adjacent to the center, seen as blighted immigrant "stopover" neighborhoods in the 1960s, slated for demolition, began to attract young middle class urban professionals and artists in the 1970s.
 Harbor Drive, the waterfront highway, was ripped out and turned into a park, symbolically named for the Governor who mandated urban growth boundaries in Oregon.
 And the "Nodes and Noodles" alternative of the 1978 Comprehensive Plan marked a commitment both to transit-oriented development and to large-scale preservation of the single-family zones of Portland.
-This was codified in the plan for Centers and Corridors in the 1983 Comprehensive Plan, directing growth to transit-served streets and nodes.
+This was codified in the plan for Centers and Corridors in the 1983 Comprehensive Plan, directing growth to transitserved streets and nodes.